 11 Foods That Help Prevent Heat Stroke

-The onset of heat stroke can become more prevalent in an environment that is both hot and humid.
-Think about it this way: The body cools itself by sweating, which normally accounts for 70 to 80 percent of the body's heat loss.
+See, the onset of heat stroke can become more prevalent in an environment that is both hot and humid.
+Think about it this way: The body cools itself by sweating, which normally accounts for 70 to 80% of the body's heat loss.
 If you are dehydrated, though, the rate at which you sweat slows and your body traps in the heat, instead.
 What happens when your internal temperature keeps rising but your body cannot release the heat?
 In the worst case scenario, heat stroke.

-This vegetable comprises 95 percent water, so the last thing you need to worry about is being deprived of H2O.
+This vegetable comprises 95% water, so the last thing you need to worry about is being deprived of H2O.
 One cup of cucumber slices contains only 16 calories, which is what makes this veggie the perfect addition to your weight loss plan this summer.
 Its high water content teams up with its natural stores of dietary fiber to create a successful, toxin-ridding agent.
 Your digestive system will be pristine and well-hydrated with a daily dose of cucumber.
 And whatever you do, avoid removing the skin because it holds a significant amount of vitamin C, an antioxidant that helps you fend off skin cancer caused by those blistering UVA/UVB rays.
-Supplement these thirst-quenching slices with a dollop of hummus for some protein!
+Supplement these thirst-quenching slices with a dollop of hummus for some protein.

 Basil leaves may be the real MVPs in a bowl of homemade pesto, but its seeds are just as valuable—if not more—with regard to keeping your internal body temperature regulated.
 If you regularly exhaust two hours running or walking vigorously outside in the hot, sticky mornings, it may be wise for you to toss a handful of these seeds into your recovery smoothies.
 In lieu of frantically jumping under the garden hose, eat a ration of basil seeds to give your overheated body the cool down it craves!
 These seeds actually induce a cooling effect on the body post-consumption.
 You can soak up the sun, but let these seeds soak up the heat.

-According to the Institute of Medicine, 20 percent of your daily water intake is sourced from food.
+According to the Institute of Medicine, 20% of your daily water intake is sourced from food.
 Kiwi is a juicy fruit that not only aids in upping your hydration levels, it also holds 237 mg of an important electrolyte that is vital for muscle contraction: potassium.
 Among the many things that could go haywire in your system when you are on the verge of a heat stroke, dehydration is one of the top issues.
 Dehydration places stress on the heart and inhibits the kidney's ability to maintain the correct balance of electrolytes.
-Try eating a bowl of sliced banana and kiwi before your next outdoor workout for an ultimate boost in potassium!
+Try eating a bowl of sliced banana and kiwi before your next outdoor workout for an ultimate boost in potassium.

 Similar to cucumbers, celery also hosts a large percentage of water.
-To be specific, 96 percent of this vegetable is purely water.
+To be specific, 96% of this vegetable is purely water.
 What's even better is just two or three sticks can replenish a realm of vital minerals including sodium, potassium, magnesium, calcium, phosphorous, iron, and zinc.
 Keep those electrolytes up and keep that pesky acid reflux at bay with a stalk of celery.
-Swipe a tablespoon or two of almond butter into the celery's crease for a tasty twist and healthful portion of monounsaturated fats and protein!
+Swipe a tablespoon or two of almond butter into the celery's crease for a tasty twist and healthful portion of monounsaturated fats and protein.

 Professionals in the ever-expanding health world suggest that you should drink half of your body weight in ounces for optimal health.
 This number can vary depending on your activity level, but it still helps you gauge how much of the fluid you should be receiving (at the minimum) each day.
 Many people swear by a refreshing glass of detox water, but you can also shake up your hydrating methods with a medium-sized pear!
-The crisp, hydrating fruit is chockful of water and 6 grams of soluble fiber.
+The crisp, hydrating fruit is full of water and 6 grams of soluble fiber.